 TET or Lunar New Year 2012

-He said in a few days there would be much less traffic in Saigon because everyone is heading home to be with their families for TET.
-During TET, a large percentage of Saigon population (including our guide) travels to the Mekong Delta, the area of Vietnam where many of them were born.
+He said in a few days there would be much less traffic in Saigon, because everyone is heading home to be with their families for TET.
+During TET, a large percentage of Saigon population (including our guide) travels to the Mekong Delta, the area of Vietnam where many of them were born, to visit their families.

 I especially enjoyed talking to a Vietnamese family of four – mother, father, son, and daughter.
 They were bright and friendly and spoke very clear English.
 I also spent time talking to a British tourist whose wife was Chinese.
 He lives half the year in China and half in London.
 A fun Indian traveler from Delhi knew places I’ve visited in Northern and Southern India, so we enjoyed talking about Rajasthan, Mumbai, Ahmedabad, Mt.
 Abu, Cochin, and Kerala.
 After Saigon, the Aussies were headed north, so they wanted to talk about Halong Bay.
 I advised them to be prepared for an abrupt drop in temperature.